Why Jessica Chastain Has A Problem With Nudity In American Films

 "You’re not there to be moved around by a director, you’re there to contribute," she said.
 "Even in a film, with every part I play, it’s not me separate from the director — my character is created from my conversations with the director.
 We’re discovering it together, and I learned that from Al."

-In this particular instance, doing research on the play and its cultural context made her realise her "power" as a woman in that role.
+In this particular instance, doing research on the play and its cultural context made her realize her "power" as a woman in that role.

 "Learning all of that stuff actually made me feel it was important for the character that there was nudity," she said.